Articles Feature Air Seals and High-Performance Plastic Valve Components

 New, High-Performance Plastic Valves Made in the US

-Powder & Bulk Solids also highlighted new high-performance plastic components for valves in a recent article.
+Powder & Bulk Solids highlighted the SEPCO high-performance plastic components for valves in a previous article.

 As discussed, a producer of high-performance plastics was inspired to start manufacturing and selling these valve components after a special request from a customer.

 “A valve manufacturer recently needed quality seats (glass-filled PTFE), gland packing (PTFE), and bottom packing (PTFE) for valves, delivered quickly,” the article explains.
 “Its team reached out to SEPCO and the P3 division and requested these components.
 The team rapidly produced and delivered the parts to the manufacturer.”

 In addition to the plastic components made for the manufacturer, other parts include ball valve seats, energized seals, liners, and backup rings.
 These can be PTFE, filled-PTFE, PPS, or PEEK.

 Additionally, the producer also creates other high-performance plastics available as machined parts, billets, or raw materials.
 Its location in the U.S. allows for quicker delivery than international parts.

 Available for manufacture and shipment immediately, these new valve components are ideal for valve manufacturers, repair shops, and end users.